Before you commence onto my ungodly rant, I want to clarify a few things…

 I’ve already wrote a few blog entries on this issue, sporadically noting down the stupid shit she had done on certain day’s.
 But here is a neat list, which will hopefully be the last step in this nightmare.
 Closure.

 This list is in no particular order, all of it was equally gut-wrenching:

-I don’t think I received one payment in time.
-Not even after the first month.
+I don’t think I received one rent payment on time.

 Every time rent was due she fed me with an excuse in attempt to justify the delay.
 Little did she care to realise is that I didn’t give a flying fuck about her stupid excuses after the forth consecutive delay.
 She signed a contract (without a gun pointing at her head) to make payment on a set date per month, so that’s exactly what I expected.